 The potential budget impact analysis included the candidate populations eligible for treatment.
 To estimate the size of the potential candidate populations for treatment, we used inputs for the number of live births in the US per year (2021 estimate of 3,659,289)33 and an incidence of 1/100,000 live births resulting in 37 individuals born with MLD in the US per year or 185 individuals over five years.
 The focus of this review is for patients with late infantile and early juvenile (presymptomatic and early symptomatic), which represents approximately 40-60% (74 to 111) and 35% (65) of individuals born with MLD, respectively, based on manufacturer-submitted estimates.
 Given that universal screening is not currently in place, it is anticipated that only a fraction of these cases will be detected.
 The manufacturer estimated that 32% of patients (LI: 24 to 36; EJ-PS: 21) will be detected based on a family history (i.e., children of parents who have already had an affected child), and 20% (13) of patients who are early symptomatic will be diagnosed with enough time to be eligible for treatment.
 Applying these sources results in estimates of 58 to 70 eligible patients in the US over five years.
 We used the upper end of this range, 70 patients over five years.
-For the purposes of this analysis, we will assume that 20% of these patients would initiate treatment in each of the five years, or 34 patients per year.
+For the purposes of this analysis, we will assume that 20% of these patients would initiate treatment in each of the five years, or 14 patients per year.
 It is important to note that the number of eligible patients is likely to be higher in the presence of a newborn screening program which would increase the potential budgetary impact of arsa-cel.
+Assuming an incidence of 1/40,000 live births, for example, suggests that the eligible patient population in the US could be as high as 91 patients per year, or 457 patients over 5 years.

-ICER's methods for estimating potential budget impact are described in detail elsewhere and have recently been updated.^{34,62} The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
+ICER's methods for estimating potential budget impact are described in detail elsewhere and have recently been updated.^{34,65} The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.

-Briefly, we evaluate a new drug that would take market share from one or more drugs, and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
+Briefly, we evaluate a new drug that would take market share from one or more drugs and calculate the blended budget impact associated with displacing use of existing therapies with the new intervention.
 In this analysis, we assumed that no standard of care treatments would be displaced by the entrance of arsa-cel because existing care is largely supportive.
 Supportive care may include non-disease modifying pharmacologic or non-pharmacologic treatment to manage symptoms.